braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_attributes/nested_custom_attribute_support.md

 ### Trigger nested custom attribute changes

 You can trigger when a nested custom attribute object changes.
-This option is not available for changes to object arrays.
+This option isn't available for changes to object arrays.
 If you don't see an option to view the path explorer, check that you've generated a schema.

 ![][16]